 Whether your disability is a mental or physical one, a disability can make it impossible for you to be gainfully employed.
 The disability must be serious enough and expected to last for a continuous period of time extending 12 months or beyond, or where death is likely to result.

-The process of receiving Social Security disability insurance (SSDI) can be time-consuming and challenging.
+The process of receiving Social Security Disability Insurance (SSDI) can be time-consuming and challenging.
 The truth is that while Social Security is supposed to be there when we need it, the Social Security Administration makes it very difficult to get those benefits.
-Unfortunately, about 60% of the initial applications are denied.
+Unfortunately, about 70% of the initial applications are denied.

 If you are denied at the initial level you should appeal by filing a Request for Reconsideration within 60 days.
 The case is then sent to a different examiner, but unfortunately about 80% of the time the reconsideration decision will also result in a denial.

-At that time it will also be important to have a Jacksonville SSD denial attorney by your side because the hearing represents the best case to have your request reconsidered.
+At that time it will also be important to have a Florida or Georgia Social Security Disability denial attorney by your side because the hearing represents the best case to have your request reconsidered.
 After that hearing, one can appeal a second denial and ultimately take their benefits request to a federal court.